jknapp25/exogenesis/story.md

 The alien, still lifeless, had missed the entire commotion.
 Though probably for the better.
 He thought.

 He crawled to the opening to have a look at the surroundings.
-Pillars, now very different things than what he was used to seeing, lied about in chaotic positions, here and there.
+The pillars, now very different things than what he was used to seeing, lied about in chaotic positions, here and there.
 Even large rocks seemed to have been thrown about by the previous nights tempest.

 He stood and walked around, the sky still grayish but now cracking and shooting lazers of light upon various spots on the hillsides.
-The terrain arose on either sides of him like a folded piece of paper.
+The terrain arose on either sides of him like a curled piece of paper.
 They were coated in what looked like thick green clouds emerging from their stems.
 Together they created an impenetrable wall of color, only breaking for large patches of red ground and rocky outcroppings like shelves placed high up on the wall.

 The sight was all consuming but familiar to him in the way it was when he first emerged from the cockpit of his machine.
 Almost a feeling like he had seen it before.